 Recommended Wireless Hardware¶

-A variety of wireless cards are supported in FreeBSD 11.2-RELEASE-p10, and pfSense® includes support for every card supported by FreeBSD.
+A variety of wireless cards are supported in FreeBSD 11.3-STABLE@r357046, and pfSense® includes support for every card supported by FreeBSD.
 Some have better support than others.
 Most pfSense developers work with Atheros hardware, so it tends to be the most recommended hardware.
 Many have success with other cards as well, and Ralink is another popular choice.
 Other cards may be supported, but do not support all available features.
 In particular, some Intel cards can be used in infrastructure mode as clients but cannot run in access point mode due to limitations of the hardware itself.

 Wireless cards from big name vendors¶